cbsudux/Mumbai-slum-segmentation/index.md

 ## Citing

 We published our work in the NeurIPS (NIPS) 2018 ML4D workshop.
-If you'd
+If you'd like to use our